Hivid Side Effects

 Note: This page contains information about the side effects of zalcitabine.
 Some of the dosage forms included on this document may not apply to the brand name Hivid.

 Not all side effects for Hivid may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to zalcitabine: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking zalcitabine:More common
+You should check with your doctor immediately if any of these side effects occur when taking zalcitabine:More common

 - Lab results that show problems with liver